-A copy of each certificate must be kept in the applicant's file for future audit.
+A copy of the results must be kept in the applicant's file for future audit.
 This will be kept for the duration of their employment, along with the other documents that comprise the full airside ID pass application.
-The applicant must give you permission for a certificate or a copy of the certificate to be retained as it remains the property of the applicant.
+As such, when you access the record via a share code, you will need to take a screenshot or otherwise capture a copy of the whole record.
+Below UK Criminal Record Check on these guidelines there are bullet points for you to use as your checklist of that record

-The UK Basic criminal record check certificate is a disclosure of all convictions which are unspent.
-Any spent convictions will not be shown on the certificate.
+The UK Basic or Level 1 criminal record check is a disclosure of all convictions which are unspent.
+Any spent convictions will not be disclosed.
 Standard and Enhanced disclosures may also be accepted if volunteered by the applicant but as an employer you have no legal authority to request these, and it is an offence to require a standard or enhanced disclosure be presented without such legal authority.
 These may contain information relating to spent convictions and other matters that are not relevant to the application.
-A Protecting Vulnerable Groups (PVG) Scheme certificate may also be accepted however it is a basic certificate that should be applied for.
+A Protecting Vulnerable Groups (PVG) Scheme confirmation may also be accepted however it is a basic or Level 1 check that should be applied for.
 A PVG disclosure shows unspent and certain spent convictions.